StarShopCr/contributors-guide/README.md

 Instead, provide a **clear explanation of your approach **, including:

-- A introduction about yourself
+- An introduction about yourself
 - A concise plan to solve the issue (6-8 lines max).
 - Your estimated completion time (ETA).